Koreans in Hong Kong: Media

 Hong Kong has two Korean-language newspapers, the Wednesday Journal and the Weekly Hong Kong.
 Also there is online news media Daily Hong Kong which maintains a business directory page including contact information of Koreans who are engaged in various business industry in Hong Kong.

 Religion

 There are about 260 Korean Catholic families in Hong Kong; a parish chapel devoted to them was consecrated in mid-2005.
 A directory published by the Wednesday Journal lists two Korean Buddhist congregations and fourteen Korean Christian churches.

 International relations

 Consulate General of South Korea in Hong Kong serves South Korean citizens.

+Likewise, North Korea has a consulate located on Harbour road.

 Notable people

 This is a list of Korean migrants in Hong Kong and Hong Kong people of Korean descent.